Associate Teaching Professor of Linguistics at UC San Diego

 - Students may take a moment to compose their thoughts or consult their notes before answering, but if you are unable to begin a substantive answer after a full minute or after being asked a second time, you’ll be awarded a zero for that question and we’ll move on.

-- Students may request that questions be presented in writing during
+- Students may request that questions be presented in writing during the exam, and may respond in a manner consistent with OSD accommodations.

-a laptop or tablet or phone, but I must have a clear view of the
+- In an in-person oral exam, you may consult your electronic notes on a laptop or tablet or phone, but I must have a clear view of the process, to prevent LLM use or communication with people outside the exam setting

 - For Zoom-based exams, no electronic devices are allowed to be consulted, and no typing is permitted, without specific OSD accommodations, discussed ahead of time.